 CONTINUOUS PARTICULATE LASER COUNT MONITORING

-Monitoring positions and the equipment needs to be secure to guard against loss of expensive equipment, rending the method even more costly.
+Monitoring positions and equipment needs to be secure to guard against the loss of expensive equipment, rendering the method even more costly.

-Most units are humidity sensitive, which could possibly limit the use under certain conditions.
+Most units are humidity sensitive, which could possibly limit their use under certain conditions.

 Chemical and physical quantitative analysis of dust is not possible with this method.